percona/percona-server/doc/source/management/utility_user.rst

   * Utility user doesn't have the ability create, modify, delete or see any schemas or data not specified (except for information_schema).

-  * Utility user may modify all visible, non read-only system variables (see :ref:`expanded_option_modifiers` functionality).
+  * Utility user may modify all visible, non read-only system variables (see `expanded_option_modifiers` functionality).

   * Utility user may see, create, modify and delete other system users only if given access to the mysql schema.